-Fiverr IPO: What to Know About the Company Capitalizing on the Millennial Gig Economy
+What Is Fiverr?
+IPO of Gig Economy Company Pops on First Day

 “Gig-economy” service Fiverr got a new gig as a public company on Thursday.

 Fiverr is the latest freelancer company to go public, several months after fellow gig-economy company Upwork hit the market.
 Debuting at $26 per share (already over 23% higher than their initial pricing at $18 to $20), Fiverr stock is already trading up over 75% as of intraday trading.
 The company is mimicking online shopping services by creating a marketplace for companies to buy freelance services—with a starting cost of $5 per job.
-According to the company’s S-1 filing, the company’s target price gave Fiverr an estimated value of around $650 million.
+According to the company’s F-1 filing, the company’s target price gave Fiverr an estimated value of around $650 million.

 But, why is the millennial freelance company making such a splash?